02 November 2021

 Employers can help to tackle the cancer screening backlog.
 Tests are available as one-off standalone checks, without any attachment to private medical insurance.
 These can also be discounted to employers which can make them even more accessible.
 Employers are, therefore, in a position to be able to offer an invaluable employee benefit to staff, which will be a huge support to health and wellbeing, can reduce anxiety around any cancer concerns, and could prove a vital preventative measure.

-Professor Gordon Wishart, Chief Medical Officer at Check4Cancer, says: “With early detection being so critical to the successful treatment of cancer, we are working in partnership with Towergate Health & Protection to offer essential cancer screening tests at a discounted rate for clients.
+Professor Gordon Wishart, Chief Medical Officer at Check4Cancer, says: “With early detection being so critical to the successful treatment of cancer, we are working in partnership with Towergate Employee Benefits to offer essential cancer screening tests at a discounted rate for clients.
 These are a quick and convenient way for employees to take control of their health and wellbeing.”

 Education and awareness minimise the risk3